sbhavani/light-the-jax/README.md

 Notes:
 - The latest JAX wheels have CUDA 12.3 support and are backward compatible with CUDA 12.1+
 - For older CUDA versions, corresponding JAX wheels are used
-- ROCm support is also available, but is experimental
 - JAX no longer supports GPUs with Compute Capability < 5.2 (Maxwell or newer required)

 ## How do I install it?